MattySplatties/Project_4/README.md

 * SKlearn

 # Intructions
-The assisngment is broken down into the following:
+The assignment is broken down into the following:

 1. Obtain Data to train model
     *Initial trail emotion dataset